ongov/Digital-Service-Standard/README.md

   user research findings
 * identify any problems found in research and solutions to improve the service
+* use a phased approach to test changes to part of service, when feature-based changes are not feasible

 ## 9 — Use open standards and common platforms